 Most recently, the House of Representatives passed H.R.
 302, the Preventing a Patronage System Act.
 This bill bars a president from unilaterally moving employees out of the competitive service, effectively stripping federal employees of their merit-system protections.
 FLEOA has actively supported this legislation to protect the rights of our members.

 A top legislative priority, this FLEOA-crafted legislation was signed into law by President Biden on November 18, 2021.
-It is named after Hero ICE Agents Jaime Zapata and Victor Avila, who were attacked by a Mexican drug cartel in Mexico in 2011 and responds to a decision by the U.S. Court of Appeals for the D.C.
+Named after heroic ICE - Homeland Security Investigations (HSI) Special Agents Jaime Zapata and Victor Avila, who were attacked by a Mexican drug cartel in Mexico in 2011; this legislation responds to a decision by the U.S. Court of Appeals for the D.C.
 Circuit that effectively eliminated the murder conviction for two cartel members responsible for the death of Agent Zapata by finding that 18 U.S.C.
 1114 does not apply extraterritorially.
 The Zapata-Avila Act corrects this miscarriage of justice by clarifying that Section 1114 does apply to the murder of U.S. law enforcement officers on foreign soil.

 H.R.
 521, the First Responder Fair Return for Employees on Their Initial Retirement Earned Act (“Fair RETIRE Act”), is a bill that FLEOA helped develop and allows federal law enforcement officers and other first responders who are injured in the line of duty before their retirement age to still receive their full benefits.
 This House of Representatives unanimously passed the bill in July and the Senate Homeland Security and Government Affairs Committee unanimously passed the bill on August 3.
 FLEOA expects this legislation to move forward in the full-Senate shortly.

-Since its inception in 1977, FLEOA has grown to over 30,000 members including more than 6,000 6,000 retirees.
-FLEOA has and will continue to realize the dream of 12 agents to provide federal agents with legal representation and to be their legislative voice in Congress.
+Since its inception in 1977, FLEOA has grown to over 30,000 members including more than 6,000 retirees.
+FLEOA has and will continue to realize the dream of its initial 12 agents to provide federal agents with legal representation and to be their legislative voice in Congress.